 Membership & Credentials Committee: Ernie MacAulay – Advised we have 3 new members.
 Also, Ernie advised if we have a chance, to please consider visiting Wayne Schleyer in the Park West Care Home as he appreciates it.

 Advocacy Committee: - Rick Chadwick – Advised he and his wife visited Stan while he was in hospital and encouraged everyone if they can to visit members if they are in hospital as it is greatly appreciated.
-Rick has been active and assisted a member with disability claim this month and advised that more RMs looking for assistance.
+Rick has assisted a member with disability claim this month and advised that more RMs looking for assistance.
 Additionally, Rick met with the “L” Div. wellness committee and has good relationship with them.

 Election of Executive - All executive positions to be filled were done so by acclimation as those in the positions indicated they would continue, all elected unopposed.